ReactiveCocoa/reactiveswift-composable-architecture/README.md

 # The Composable Architecture

 The Composable Architecture (TCA, for short) is a library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.
-It can be used in SwiftUI, UIKit, and more, and on any Apple platform (iOS, macOS, tvOS, and watchOS).
+It can be used in SwiftUI, UIKit, and more, and on any Apple platform (iOS, macOS, tvOS, and watchOS), and also on Linux.

 * [What is the Composable Architecture?](#what-is-the-composable-architecture)
 * [Learn more](#learn-more)